luke-h1/talks/expo-router/pages/conclusion.md

 </div>

 <!--
 So to wrap up - both React Navigation and Expo Router are excellent choices.
 React Navigation gives you battle-tested reliability and is perfect if you need maximum flexibility.
-Expo Router brings modern file-based routing, server-side rendering, and excellent web support.
+Expo Router brings modern file-based routing, server-side rendering, and excellent web support, so it makes it easier to onboard web devs to a native codebase

 The great news is that Expo Router is built on React Navigation, so you're not really choosing between competing technologies - you're choosing your level of abstraction.

-For new projects, especially those targeting web, Expo Router is increasingly becoming the go-to choice.
-For existing apps or when you need specific customization, React Navigation remains solid.
 -->